 Lab Director: Christopher Hein

 Coastal response to climate change is non-linear and non-uniform, demanding both qualitative and quantitative approaches to understanding the relationships among global, regional, and local forcings.
-Unfortunately, much of the scientific discourse regarding the impacts of climate change focuses on a singular component: sea-level rise.
-In contrast to the common approach of focusing on a singular component of climate change, such as changes in sea level or storminess, our group is working to address the complexities of coastal evolution and the importance of our ability to predict interrelated changes in sea level, climate, and sedimentation and erosion rates in forecasting the impact of climate change on coastal evolution.
+Our group is working to address the complexities of coastal evolution and is in particular focused on the sources, delivery mechanisms, and climatic and autogenic controls on sedimentation and erosion rates, with the goal of forecasting the impact of future climate change on coastal evolution.
 Specific questions we seek to answer include:

-- What are the carbon-cycle feedbacks between climate and terrestrial sediment export to the coast?
+- What are the carbon-cycle feedbacks between climate and sediment delivery to and along the coast?

 - How do changes in this fluvial sediment export impact coastal systems?

 - How will diverse coastal systems (barrier island systems, progradational beach and foredune ridge plains, etc.) respond to the regional variability expected under conditions of accelerated sea-level rise and climate change?

 - Will the magnitude and direction of future changes in sediment supply allow barrier and backbarrier systems to accrete at a rate sufficient to keep up with expected sea-level rise?

 Explore the links along the left column of this page to learn more about who we are, our past and current research projects, our equipment and facilities, and recent publications.
 For more information, email: email@example.com, check out Chris' webpage or his Google Scholar profile, or follow Chris on Bluesky: @coastalgeology.bsky.social.